MIC (Microbiologically Influenced Corrosion) is a serious problem in Wet and Dry Fire Sprinkler Systems.

 TIM O’LEARY | Huguenot Laboratories

 MIC is caused by bacterial in combination with four other environmental conditions: Metals (host location), nutrients, water, and oxygen. (although some types of bacteria need little to no oxygen).
 The bacteria that cause MIC are ubiquitous in the environment and piping materials.
-MIC is a cause of concern in many industries such as chemical processing, oil and gas, underground pipeline, water treatment and construction trades.
+MIC is a cause of concern in many industries such as chemical processing, oil and gas, underground pipeline, water treatment, and construction trades.
 MIC is most prevalent in fire sprinkler systems.
-That’s because they are stagnate water systems.
+That’s because they are stagnating water systems.
 MIC in fire sprinkler systems is concentrated and accelerated by the activity of specific bacteria within a fire-sprinkler system, resulting in the premature failure of metallic system components.

 The National Fire Protection Association (NFPA) has published information on dealing with MIC in Fire Sprinkler Systems and offers some consideration specific to this application.

 5.1.5 Water Supply Treatment

 18.104.22.168 Water supplies and environmental conditions shall be evaluated for the existence of microbes and conditions that contribute to microbiologically influenced corrosion (MIC).
 Where conditions are found that contribute to MIC, the owner(s) shall notify the sprinkler system installer and a plan shall be developed to treat the system using one of the following methods: